tyreepearson/field-workshops-terraform/docs/index.md

 - Sentinel is Policy as Code framework
 - Terraform Cloud automatically runs Sentinel checks between **plan and apply**
 - Sentinel has different enforcement levels, **Advisory, Soft and Hard Mandatory**

+??? what yourve learned so far is sentinel is a policy as code framework. sentinel fits into your workflow during the plan and apply.
+Sentinel has 3 different enforcement levels, the Advisory, Sort and hard mandatory

 ---
 class: title, smokescreen, shelf